refuel-code-135/ml-predict-api-nyc-taxi-fare/README.md

 The model was trained using LightGBM and deployed in a Dockerized environment with Nginx as a reverse proxy.

+##  Related Repository
 This API's model is created by LightGBM.
 The notebook that creates the model is here:

 https://github.com/refuel-code-135/ml-supervised-regression-nyc-taxi-fare